MSE cloud-native gateways support multiple routing modes: single-service, percentage-based, tag-based, mock, and redirection.

 High-availability deployment

-To ensure service availability, identical services may be deployed on multiple Kubernetes clusters.
-You can manage all service instances by cluster based on the cluster metadata on the nodes.
-You can also adjust the weightage to distribute traffic to clusters.
-When a cluster fails, you can set the traffic distribution weight to 0 for the cluster, and all traffic is then forwarded to other clusters.
+To ensure service availability, identical services can be deployed on multiple Kubernetes clusters.
+You can manage service instances by cluster based on node metadata and adjust the weight to distribute traffic across clusters.
+If a cluster fails, set its weight to 0 to forward all traffic to the remaining clusters.

 For example, in the following application system, service discovery is performed on the user service deployed on ACK clusters A and B. For the /user requests, 80% traffic is forwarded to the user service deployed on cluster A, and 20% traffic is forwarded to the user service deployed on cluster B.